0. HESITATOR (Fool)

 Why This Song Opens the Funeral

-Every ghost after this one was built from the moment she froze.
+Every ghost after this one was built from that freeze.
 Deflector learned to speak instead of feel.
-The Escapist learned to vanish.
-The Smotherer learned to hold so tight no one could leave.
-The Commander learned to control because chaos once meant danger.
-The Gatekeeper learned to quote truth instead of live it.
+Escapist learned to vanish.
+Smotherer learned to hold so tight no one could leave.
+Commander learned to control because chaos once meant danger.
+Gatekeeper learned to quote truth instead of live it.
+Split learned to shapeshift.

-But all of them started here: a spark that agreed to live, then forgot it had chosen.
+But all of them started here: a spark that said yes to existence, then panicked at the infinitude of possibility.
+A star that forgot it was a star.

 What This Song Is